prafullD74/DevOps-Tools/Terraform/README.md

     }
   }
   ```
 - Terraform uses a backend called [`local`](https://developer.hashicorp.com/terraform/language/backend/local) by default.
 The `local` backend type stores state as a local file on disk.
+The local backend configuration is different and entirely separate from the `terraform.tfstate` file that contains [`state data`](https://developer.hashicorp.com/terraform/language/state) about your real-world infrastructure.
 - Backend arguments are specific to the backend type and define where and how Terraform stores the configuration state.
 - Use environment variables to pass credentials when you need to use different values between the plan and apply steps.
 - The `.terraform/terraform.tfstate` file contains the backend configuration for the current working directory.
 All plan files capture the information in `.terraform/terraform.tfstate` at the time the plan was created.
 This helps ensure Terraform is applying the plan to correct set of infrastructure.
+- Recommend using environment variables to supply credentials and other sensitive data.
+If you use `-backend-config` or hardcode these values directly in your configuration, Terraform will include these values in both the `.terraform` subdirectory and in plan files.
+This can leak sensitive credentials.
+- When some or all of the arguments are omitted, we call this a `partial configuration`.
+With a partial configuration, the remaining configuration arguments must be provided as part of the initialization process.

 ### [HCP Terraform](https://app.terraform.io/)
 - HCP Terraform allows you to collaborate on infrastructure projects within your organization.